framedsc/Sitesource/markdown/GeneralGuides/relit.md

 - Sometimes a spotlight will stop rendering when moving it around or modifying some of its properties (or it might not even be rendered when first created).
 This looks to be an engine error, and the only workaround we have found so far is to move the light or the value of its properties just slightly until it gets rendered.

 - Not seeing any shadows when creating a spotlight it's likely due to the `Shadow Near Plane` value being too low/wrong.
-Go into the light editor and increase the Shadow near plane value to a higher value till you see the shadows appear and they look OK.
+Go into the light editor and increase the Shadow near plane value to a higher value till you see the shadows appear and they look ok.

 - If you see big stripes in the shadows when creating a light, it might be due to the default `Shadow Bias` value.
-To correct these stripes, increase (or decrease) `Shadow Bias` value until they are gone.
+To correct these stripes, increase (or decrease) the `Shadow Bias` value until they are gone.

 - As with other imgui-based applications, you can move sliders slower or faster by pressing `Control` or `Alt` respectively when moving them.
 You can also edit the value of the slider itself with `Control` + `Mouse Click`, even outside of the slider boundaries.
-We recommend you to stick to these, but since we are still experimenting with these values (and every game might behave around them differently) feel free to experiment.
+We recommend you stick to these, but since we are still experimenting with these values (and every game might behave around them differently) feel free to experiment.

 - As with other light systems, lights can be mixed to simulate dispersed light.

 ![AddingLights](Images\relit\mixed_lights.jpg){.shadowed .autosize}

-- Altho it might not cause problems, it would be a good idea to delete spawned lights once they are not needed anymore to avoid making the game run into unpredicted behavior.
+- Although it might not cause problems, it would be a good idea to delete spawned lights once they are not needed anymore to avoid making the game run into unpredicted behavior.

+- Users have reported having problems making the spawned lights interact with subjects on cutscenes in some Resident Evil Remakes.

 ---
-*Last updated 8th July 2022*
+*Last updated 3rd April 2025*